mudongliang/Kernel_Vulnerabilities/kernel_bugs/compare_with_cvedetails/README.md

-We did statistics based on NVD's data, specifically, the json files contianing CVE information.
+We did statistics based on NVD Json Vulnerability Feed, specifically, its json files contianing CVE information.
 ### Our Results
 Compared to [CVE_Details](https://www.cvedetails.com/vendor/33/Linux.html)'s
 CVE Statistics on Linux from 2010-2018,